9600dev/llmvm/README.md

 def BCL.sample_lognormal(self: object, mean: object, std_dev: object) -> float  # Returns a random sample from a lognormal distribution with the given mean and standard deviation.
 Examples: sample_lognormal(0, 1), sample_lognormal(10, 2) def BCL.sample_list(self: object, data: object) -> Any  # Returns a random sample from a list.
-Examples: sample_list([1, 2, 3]), sample_list(["a", "b", "c"]) def BCL.generate_graph_image(self: object, data: object, title: object, x_label: object, y_label: object) -> NoneType  # Generates a graph image from the given data and returns it as bytes.
+Examples: sample_list([1, 2, 3]), sample_list(["a", "b", "c"]) def BCL.generate_graph_image(self: object, data: object, title: object, x_label: object, y_label: object) -> NoneType  # Generates a graph image from the given data and returns it as bytes. def BCL.get_code_structure_summary(source_file_paths: object) -> str  # Gets all class names, method names, and docstrings for each of the source code files listed in source_files.
+This method does not return any source code, only class names, method names and their docstrings. def BCL.get_source_code(source_file_path: string) -> str  # Gets the source code from the file at the given file path. def BCL.get_all_references(source_file_paths: string, method_name: string) -> str  # Find's all references to the given method in the source code files listed in source_files.
 ```

 Downloading web content (html, PDF's etc), and searching the web is done through special functions: ```download()``` and ```search()``` which are defined in the LLMVM runtimes base class libraries. ```download()``` as mentioned uses Firefox via Microsoft Playwright so that we can avoid web server blocking issues that tend to occur with requests.get(). ```search()``` uses [SerpAPI](https://serpapi.com/), which may require a paid subscription.